Characteristics-

 (iv) Smooth acceleration-

 For smooth acceleration, a sufficient proportion of the gasoline must be sufficiently volatile.
 During the acceleration, an extra amount of gasoline and also the air is delivered to the engine.
-If this gasoline does not vaporize quickly, the air-fuel mixture will be too lean momentarily which will cause the engine to hesitate.
+If this gasoline does not vaporize quickly, the air-fuel mixture will be too lean momentarily which will cost the engine to hesitate.
 But immediately after as the gasoline begins to evaporate, the mixture will become temporarily too rich.
 Thus, for smooth acceleration, a sufficient proportion of the gasoline must be sufficiently volatile.

 (v) Freedom from vapor lock-